-Day Campers should be dropped off everyday (except check-in on Sunday) by 8:20 am at the Outdoor Tennis Center.
-Pick-up time is at 4:30pm Monday through Wednesday.
-All campers will depart after graduation on Thursday.
+Day Campers should be dropped off everyday (except check-in on the first day of camp) by 8:20 am at the Outdoor Tennis Center.
+Pick-up time is at 4:30pm.
+All campers will depart after graduation on the last day.
 Lunch is provided each day for all day campers.

 Campers reside in the University's comfortable residence halls (name TBD) and eat their meals in the dining facility, all located conveniently across the street from the courts.
 There is no A/C in the dorms rooms (camper can bring fans), but there is A/C in the dining hall.
 Campers stay 2 per room and roommates can be requested in advance.
 Some triples are available, but not guaranteed.

 At the end of a day filled with tennis, campers may participate in exciting off-court activities such as basketball, bowling, swimming, movies, field sports, Minor League Baseball game, a trip to the mall and a camp dance.

 Weekend Stayovers: Weekend Stayovers are not available at this location

 Designated Airport: Lansing Capital City Airport

 Nike Tennis Camps does not provide transportation to/from camp from airport, train stations or bus depots.
 If you fly into camp, we recommend that you fly into Lansing Capital City Airport and schedule a shuttle from the airport to camp by going online at www.flylansing.com/taxi_and_limo_service.aspx and reserving a spot on a recommended shuttle from the airport.
 All shuttles leave right outside the airport terminals.